omonimus1/blog-jade-rubick/content/posts/2020-11-19--increase-your-impact-with-upstream-thinking/index.md

 ## When should you engage "upstream thinking"?

-We always have to use our best judgment on how to invest our time, but a good rule of thumb is to weigh the costs and benefits of addressing things more deeply, and if you see something more than once, solve them more deeply.
+We always have to use our best judgment on how to invest our time, but a good rule of thumb is to weigh the costs and benefits of addressing things more deeply.
+If you see something happen more than a time or two, solve it more thoroughly.

 <img src="https://imgs.xkcd.com/comics/is_it_worth_the_time.png" />